-Ted Bulpitt's most precious possession is his Kingswood Holden car.
+Ted Bullpitt's most precious possession is his Kingswood Holden car.
 He objects when his son, or his son-in-law, wants to drive the car and keeps the keys hidden.
-He is also unimpressed with...
+He is also unimpressed ...
 See full summary »

-Ted Bulpitt's most precious possession is his Kingswood Holden car.
+Ted Bullpitt's most precious possession is his Kingswood Holden car.
 He objects when his son, or his son-in-law, wants to drive the car and keeps the keys hidden.
 He is also unimpressed with his daughter's choice of a husband.
 Ted's brother is a sales representative for Datsun cars - something else which incurs Ted's disgust, as he feels that his brother should only deal with Kingswood Holden cars.
 Written by

 David McAnally <D.McAnally@uq.net.au>

 0 of 0 people found this review helpful.